-- Turn the ignition off on both vehicles.
+Turn the ignition off on both vehicles.
 Unplug unnecessary accessories plugged into the cigarette lighter or the accessory power outlet.
 Turn off the radio and all lamps that are not needed.
 This will avoid sparks and help save both batteries.
-And it could save the radio! - positive (+) and negative (-) terminal locations of the other vehicle.
+And it could save the radio!

+Open the hoods and locate the positive (+) and negative (-) terminal locations of the other vehicle.